laravel/laravel/laravel/documentation/session/usage.md

 	Session::put('name', 'Taylor');

 The first parameter is the **key** to the session item.
 You will use this key to retrieve the item from the session.
 The second parameter is the **value** of the item.

-The **flash** method stores an item in the session that will expire after the next request.
-It's useful for storing temporary data like status or error messages:

-	Session::flash('status', 'Welcome Back!');

 <a name="get"></a>
 ## Retrieving Items